MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

 :::image type="content" source="media/saved-email.png" alt-text="Screenshot showing an email that was saved to the CRM.":::

-the Sales app can save emails and meetings to your CRM from the highlight card, from a related record card, or through quick CRM actions in email banner messages.
+The Sales app can save emails and meetings to your CRM from the highlight card, from a related record card, or through quick CRM actions in email banner messages.
 However, you can't save activities from shared mailboxes, and you can't save recurring meetings.
 If you use Dynamics 365 as your CRM, you can edit saved activities and remove saved emails from the CRM.

 ## Save from the highlight card